Power FM (radio network)

-The Power FM Network is a radio station network owned by media company ARN, who also own the Classic Hits Network.
+The Power FM Network is a radio station network owned by media company ARN.

-In November 2021, Power FM, along with other stations owned by Grant Broadcasters, were acquired by the Australian Radio Network.
+In November 2021, Power FM, along with other stations owned by Grant Broadcasters, were acquired by ARN.
 This deal will allow Grant's stations, including Power FM, to access ARN's iHeartRadio platform in regional areas.
-The deal was finalized on January 4, 2022.
+The deal was completed on 4 January 2022.
 It is expected the Power FM Network stations will integrate with ARN's KIIS Network, but will retain their current names according to the press release from ARN.